Temporal discretization

 The function $F(\varphi)$ is evaluated using implicit- and explicit-time integration.

 Description

-The temporal discretization is done through integration over time on the general discretized equation.
-First, values at a given control volume $P$ at time interval $t$ are assumed and then value at time interval $t + \Delta t$ is found.
-This method states that the time integral of a given variable is equal to a weighted average between current and future values.
+Temporal discretization is done by integrating the general discretized equation over time.
+First, values at a given control volume $P$ at time interval $t$ are assumed, and then value at time interval $t + \Delta t$ is found.
+This method states that the time integral of a given variable is a weighted average between current and future values.
 The integral form of the equation can be written as:

 where $f$ is a weight between 0 and 1.